Japanese intervention in Siberia

 A Japanese propaganda lithograph rallying for occupation of the Russian Far East.

-Japanese officers in Vladivostok with local commander Lieutenant-General Rozanov (1920).
+Japanese officers in Vladivostok with local commander Lieutenant General Rozanov (1920).

-The Japanese Siberian Intervention (シベリア出兵, Shiberia Shuppei) of 1918–1922 was an invasion by the Japanese military forces on the Russian soil Maritime Provinces, as part of a pretext by larger effort by western powers and Japan to support White Russian forces against the Bolshevik Red Army during the Russian Civil War.
+The Japanese Siberian Intervention (シベリア出兵, Shiberia Shuppei) of 1918–1922 was an invasion by the Japanese military forces on the Russian Maritime Provinces, as part of a pretext by larger effort by western powers and Japan to support White Russian forces against the Bolshevik Red Army during the Russian Civil War.
 The Japanese suffered 1,399 killed and another 1,717 deaths from disease.
 Japanese military forces occupied Russian cities (largest city Vladivostok) and towns in the province of Primorsky Krai between 1918 and 1922.

 Background

-On August 23, 1914, the Empire of Japan declared war on Germany, in part due to the Anglo-Japanese Alliance, and Japan became a member of the Entente powers.
+On 23 August 1914, the Empire of Japan declared war on Germany, in part due to the Anglo-Japanese Alliance, and Japan became a member of the Entente powers.
 The Imperial Japanese Navy made a considerable contribution to the Allied war effort; however, the Imperial Japanese Army was more sympathetic to Germany, and aside from the seizure of Qingdao, resisted attempts to become involved in combat.
-The overthrow of Tsar Nicholas II and the establishment of a Bolshevik government in Russia led to a separate peace with Germany and the collapse of the Eastern Front.
+Tsar Nicholas II was overthrown in February 1917.
+The new Bolshevik government signed a separate armistice with the Axis powers in December 1917, followed by a treaty of peace with the German Empire in March 1918, a move that antagonised Britain which was pressuring the new Bolshevik authorities to continue the war effort.
+The anti-Bolshevik White movement retreated to the Russian Far East, and in September 1918, declared an anti-Bolshevik Russian State based in Ufa with considerable military presence in Siberia.
 The spread of the anti-monarchist Bolshevik revolution eastward was of great concern to the Japanese government.
 Vladivostok, facing the Sea of Japan, was a major port with a massive stockpile of military stores and a large foreign merchant community.